maianhpuco/describe-pathology/README.md

 ## TCGA-BRCA SUMMARY:
+[INFO] Sample rows:
+          image  ...                                            caption
+0  TCGA-E2-A1IU  ...
+"The pathological slide indicates that the pat...
+1  TCGA-A1-A0SB  ...
+"The pathological slide indicates that the pat...
+2  TCGA-A2-A04W  ...
+"Pathological Report for Patient: \n\n- The pa...
+3  TCGA-AN-A0AM  ...
+"This is the pathological slide of a female pa...
+4  TCGA-LL-A440  ...
+"Summary:\n\nThe patient is a 62-year-old fema...

+[5 rows x 3 columns]

 [INFO] Unique diagnosis labels:
 ['Infiltrating duct carcinoma, NOS' 'Adenoid cystic carcinoma' 'Apocrine adenocarcinoma' 'Intraductal carcinoma, noninfiltrating, NOS'